Skip to contents

 2. Ensure R is discoverable (R_HOME and PATH)

-Sometimes shaprpy cannot automatically locate your R installation.
+Sometimes rpy2 (which shaprpy relies on) cannot automatically locate your R installation.
 To ensure proper detection, verify that: - R is available in your system PATH, or - The R_HOME environment variable is set to your R installation directory.

 Example: